arthur-e/MOD16/README.md

 - $F_{\text{wet}} = 0$ iff RH < 70%
 - Otherwise, $F_{\text{wet}} = \text{RH}^4$

-**The latent heat of vaporization, $\lambda$,** (units: Joules per kilogram) is a key term that quantifies the amount of energy required to vaporize a kilogram of water, based on the current temperature of the water:
+**The latent heat of vaporization, $\lambda$** (units: Joules per kilogram), is a key term that quantifies the amount of energy required to vaporize a kilogram of water, based on the current temperature of the water:

 $$
 \lambda = (2.501 - 0.002361\times (T - 273.15))\times 10^6